-Placements where the child has more complex needs resulting in the foster carers having to offer constant support which would preclude the placement of another foster child in the same household.
+Placements where the child has additional and complex needs resulting in the foster carers having to offer constant supervision and support which would preclude the placement of another foster child in the same household.

-· Bridging placements
+Bridging placements

 Capstone has foster carers who will work with children and birth families towards preparing children for adoption, long-term fostering, future placements or work to plans aimed at supporting them into (semi) independent living.